Qezert/ConsoleRPG/Noter.md

 # Currently working on

 Encapsulating combat into its own function.

-Trying to allow for

 # Reflections